GENL/matice/README.md

 **TypeScript support**

-Matice is fully written in TypeScript.
-So it's compatible with TypeScript Projects.
+Matice is fully written in TypeScript so, it's compatible with TypeScript projects.